-The management maintained the testing regime in line with national guidance to ensure people and staff had adequate access to the COVID-19 testing programme.
+The management effectively operated a 'whole home' testing programme, in line with national guidance, to ensure people and staff had adequate access to the COVID-19 testing.
 The provider had an infection prevention policy in place and contacted their local health protection team in a timely way in the event of a COVID-19 outbreak.